dungeons-of-moria/umoria/docs/manual.md

 good saving throws.
 They are good at searching, disarming, perception, and stealth.
 They have lower strength than humans so they are not very good at fighting with hand weapons.
-Gnomes have fair infravision, so they can detect warm creatures at a distance.
+Gnomes have fair infra-vision, so they can detect warm creatures at a distance.
 A gnome may choose between being a warrior, mage, priest, or rogue.

 #### `Dwarf`